drwahyudi/drwahyudi.github.io/CV/index.md

 ## Currently

-Standing on the shoulders of giants
+Studying MPhil programme on tectonic geomorphology of the Himalayan frontal ranges.
+My study encompasses the use of topographic metrics and Optically Stimulated Dating to reconstructs landscape evolution.

 ### Specialized in